mbahng/dotfiles/README.md

 You should install xrandr and arandr, which provide both graphical and command line interfaces to switch monitor configurations.

+### Touchpad

+If you have a touchpad and are running on X11, then you should install xinput, which is the `xorg-xinput` package.
+Then follow the steps in the Arch Wiki to set up custom settings like right clicking, scroll direction, touch to click, etc.

 ### File Manager

 Note that this is not the same thing as a file system.
 This includes nemo, nautilus.